1. Commitment and Expectations

 The placement process also prepares graduates to be self-initiating, critically reflective, innovative, and to be able to practice across a wide range of issues and situations, and in a diverse range of contexts.
 These attributes are informed by core values and principles including social justice, human rights, human dignity and equity.

-Hosting a social work student can be a rewarding experience for field placement educators and their agencies.
+Supporting a social work student can be a rewarding experience for you and your organisation.
 Those rewards include:

 - having an opportunity to reflect on your own critical practice